GBertolazzi/SpaceR/README.md

 ## Spatial randomness test

-The spatial randomness test evaluates the presence of cell clustering behavior.
-In this example we study the possible cluster behavior of the ACE2 cell population.
+The spatial randomness test evaluates the presence of cell clustering behaviour.
+In this example, we study the possible cluster behavior of the ACE2 cell population.

 Data loading: